mcgill-csus/mcgill-csus-docs/constitution/body.md

 The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, VP Sustainability, VP Events, and U1 representative.

-Members of the Executive Council must be members of CSUS for the entire duration of their mandate and cannot receive financial remuneration for the fulfillment of their mandate.

 ## Powers and Duties

-1. The Executive Council defines all general policies of CSUS, coordinate and administer the policies and affirs of CSUS,  act as the governing body of CSUS, be held accountable in general assembly and execute general assembly decisions, approve/reject budgets for all CSUS committees, though this task may be delegated by a 2/3 majority of the council to VP Finance, create or dissolve CSUS committees, uphold the constitution, determine the membership fee of membership of the society, and appoint the Chief Returning Office.
+1. The Executive Council defines all general policies of CSUS, coordinates and administers the policies and affairs of CSUS,  acts as the governing body of CSUS, executes general assembly decisions, approves/rejects budgets for all CSUS committees, though this task may be delegated by a 2/3 majority of the council to VP Finance, creates or dissolves CSUS committees, determines the membership fee of membership of the society, and appoints the Chief Returning Office.

-2. Signing powers of the Society shall are exercised by at least two of the President, the Vice-President Finance, and the Vice-President Administration or by any five executive council members.
+2. Signing powers of the Society shall are exercised by at least two of the President, the VP Finance, the VP Administration, and the VP Academic or by any four executive council members.

-3. Each member of the Executive Council shall prepare and submit to the Executive Council a year-end report no later than April 14th.

 ## President

-The President shall coordinate and supervise the affairs of the Society, call and chair over the Executive Council meetings, chair General Assemblies, serve as an ex-officio member of all Society committees, be the official representative of the Society, and be adminstrator of revision control repositories and other documents.
+The President will coordinate and supervise the affairs of the Society, call and chair over the Executive Council meetings, chair General Assemblies, serve as an ex-officio member of all Society committees, be the official representative of the Society, and be adminstrator of revision control repositories and other documents.

 ## Vice-President External